Krizhneel/potholes/README.md

 TEST MODEL FOLDER

-This folder contains how the a Model generated using YOLO and a code on how the model can be used on real time road images.
+This folder contains a sample Model generated using YOLO and a code on how the model can be used on real time road images.
 To run the code, use:

 python pothole_detector.py